DISCOVERY, WAR AND CONQUEST OF LANZAROTE

-Both Spain and Portugal fought for the governance of the islands for a long time until 1479, until the Treaty of Alcaçovas granted the islands to Spain (Castile).
+Both Spain and Portugal fought for the governance of the islands for a long time until 1479, when the Treaty of Alcaçovas granted the islands to Spain (Castile).

-Between 1730 to 1736, volcanic eruptions destroyed approximately 200 km² (about one quarter of island’s surface) of the south-western part of the island.
-This led to a destruction of dozens of villages and arable land.
+Between 1730 to 1736, volcanic eruptions destroyed approximately 200 km² (about one-quarter of the island’s surface) of the southwestern part of the island.
+This led to the destruction of dozens of villages and arable land.

 In 1824, many smaller eruptions occurred.
 It was all these eruptions that gave birth to the Montanas Del Fuego, which today constitute the Timanfaya National Park and hence shaped Lanzarote into the eerie moon-like landscape it is today.

-In order to create mass tourism infrastructure, the European large-scale coast urbanisation took place back in the 1960s.
-Therefore, Spain’s former dictator, Franco, developed every kilometer of Spanish coastline at high speed to keep up with the international demand for beach holiday destinations.
+In order to create mass tourism infrastructure, European large-scale coast urbanisation took place back in the 1960s.
+Therefore, Spain’s former dictator, Franco, developed every kilometre of the Spanish coastline at high speed to keep up with the international demand for beach holiday destinations.